edhendoschem/UoL_Photonics/C++/readme.md

 ## useful_headers <a name = "it2"></a>
 Contains:

-- aux_maths: Contains Monte Carlo integration, bisection method, Runge Kutta method, useful constants
+- aux_maths: Contains Bisection method, Jacobian matrix calculation, Newton method, other useful functions
 - Flat_vec: A vector with defined access operator in order to be able to access the data by xyz or ijk coordinates, stored as a single flat vector instead of a vector of pointers to a vector of pointers to a vector of T's.
 Contains overloaded +, -, /, *.